 Additionally, a candidate must have varied experience as well as highly specialized experience and must embody our corporate philosophy in the exercise of leadership.

-Appointment of Outside Directors and Outside Audit & Supervisory Board Members and Related Matters
+Appointment of Outside Directors and Related Matters

 Outside Directors